ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/closures.md

 systemOutput( favoriteFruits );
 ```

+Please note that you can construct your very own functional member functions on your objects and generate very functional custom DSL (Domain Specific Languages) by being creative.

 ## Delayed Execution

 Another big advantage of leveraging closures for functional programming is that closures are the blueprint of a function and are not executed until you want to.
 Meaning they are useful for delaying execution and great for design patterns like: observer, filters, iterators and much more.